Lady Gaga Enigma + Jazz & Piano: Enigma

 The Enigma show is approximately two hours long.
-It starts with an introduction where Enigma, a motion captured character who is Gaga's alter ego, welcomes the crowd.
-Shortly after, the singer appears in a sequined jumpsuit, suspended to the ceiling of the theater and performs "Just Dance" as she plays the keytar.
-After joining the stage, Gaga and her dancers perform "Poker Face" and "LoveGame".
-Then, she meets Enigma, who explains her who she is and that she's going to show Gaga the future through a simulation.
+It starts with an introduction where Enigma, a motion-captured character who is Gaga's alter ego, welcomes the crowd.
+Shortly after, the singer appears in a sequined jumpsuit, suspended from the ceiling of the theater and performs "Just Dance" as she plays the keytar.
+After descending to the stage, Gaga and her dancers perform "Poker Face" and "LoveGame".
+Then, she meets Enigma, who explains to Gaga who she is and that she will show Gaga the future through a simulation.

-After an interlude, the singer returns on stage wearing a fluorescent suit and a manga inspired wig, and performs "Dance in the Dark" and "Beautiful, Dirty, Rich".
-Gaga takes her jacket off and plays a custom-made instrument which includes a keyboard and guitar strings, while singing "The Fame".
-After performing "Telephone" and "Applause", Gaga realizes that in the simulation, paparazzi are dangerous and want to capture her.
-She performs "Paparazzi" up in the air in an orb-like cage, but quickly after, the paparazzi catch her and she performs "Aura" while they torture her.
-The third act opens with Gaga riding a giant mechanical robot, wearing a light-up futuristic catsuit, while singing "Scheiße".
+After an interlude, she returns on stage wearing a fluorescent suit and a manga-inspired wig, and performs "Dance in the Dark" and "Beautiful, Dirty, Rich".
+Gaga removes her jacket and plays a custom-made instrument featuring a keyboard and guitar strings, while singing "The Fame".
+After performing "Telephone" and "Applause", Gaga realizes that in the simulation, paparazzi pose a threat and seek to capture her.
+She performs "Paparazzi" suspended above the stage in an orb-like cage, but shortly afterward, the paparazzi catch her and she performs "Aura" while they torture her.
+The next act opens with Gaga riding a giant mechanical robot, wearing a light-up futuristic catsuit, while singing "Scheiße".
 Pyrotechnic effects accompany the performance.
-The song transitions to "Judas", in which Gaga performs a long electric guitar solo.
-Later she performs "Government Hooker" with changed lyrics to address the Trump administration.
-After that, Gaga covers David Bowie's "I'm Afraid of Americans" while standing in a circular keyboard console.
+The performance transitions into "Judas", in which Gaga performs an extended electric guitar solo.
+Later, she performs "Government Hooker" with altered lyrics to address the Trump administration.
+She then covers David Bowie's "I'm Afraid of Americans" while standing inside a circular keyboard console.

-Following an interlude in which Enigma explains to Gaga that she must heal, "The Edge of Glory" and "Alejandro" are performed, with Gaga dressed in purple.
-Gaga sits down at piano at the end of the catwalk to sing "Million Reasons" and "You and I", where she is joined by her guitarists.
-The last act opens with "Bad Romance", performed in a cream latex suit on the catwalk while Gaga's dancers execute the choreography on the main stage.
-Enigma tells Gaga it is now time for her to leave, but Gaga insists to perform for her one last time.
-"Born This Way" follows, and after Gaga and her crew leave the stage, she comes back to sing "Shallow" on her piano as the encore.
+Following an interlude in which Enigma tells Gaga that she must heal, "The Edge of Glory" and "Alejandro" are performed, with Gaga dressed in purple.
+Gaga sits down at a piano at the end of the catwalk to sing "Million Reasons" and "You and I", joined by her guitarists during the latter.
+The last act opens with "Bad Romance", performed by Gaga in a cream latex suit on the catwalk while the dancers execute the choreography on the main stage.
+Enigma tells Gaga it is now time for her to leave, but Gaga insists on performing for her one last time.
+"Born This Way" follows, and after Gaga and her crew leave the stage, she returns to sing "Shallow" at the piano as the encore.